 - tiredness and trouble sleeping

 Clinical trials of Epidiolex, the brand name of the CBD medication that the United States Food and Drug Administration (FDA) have approved to treat epilepsy, did not find any indications of physical dependence.

 Cannabis products, including CBD oil, are not legal in all states.
 It is essential to check local laws before purchasing CBD oil.

-Some people may have an allergic reaction to CBD oil, so testing the oil on a small area of skin is recommended.
+Some people may have an allergic reaction to CBD oil, so it is best to try applying the oil to a small area of skin first.

-As with any alternative treatment, it is a good idea to speak to a doctor before trying CBD oil.
+As with any alternative treatment, people should speak to a doctor before trying CBD oil.

 CBD oil shows promise as a treatment for arthritis pain.
-The way researchers believe it affects receptors in the brain and immune system means it may reduce inflammation and pain.
+If it affects receptors in the brain and immune system in the way that researchers believe, it may reduce inflammation and pain.

-However, more research is needed before researchers can say with certainty that CBD oil is an effective treatment for arthritis pain.
+However, more studies are necessary before researchers can say with certainty that CBD oil is an effective treatment for arthritis pain.